National Indigenous Music Awards 2012: Hall of Fame Inductees

 Jimmy Little (aka Dr James Oswald Little) (1 March 1937 – 2 April 2012) was an Australian Aboriginal musician, actor and teacher from the Yorta Yorta people and was raised on the Cummeragunja Reserve.
-At the ARIA Music Awards of 1999, Little won the ARIA Award for Best Adult Contemporary Album and was inducted into he ARIA Hall of Fame.
+At the ARIA Music Awards of 1999, Little won the ARIA Award for Best Adult Contemporary Album and was inducted into the ARIA Hall of Fame.

 Sunrize Band are a rock band from the remote community of Maningrida in the Arnhem Land.
 They were the first band signed to Triple J's record label.

 Lajamanu Teenage Band are a rock band from Lajamanu.
 Their songs are sung in Warlpiri and English and at the ARIA Music Awards of 1999, the band were nominated for the ARIA Award for Best World Music Album.